The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - Saunum – For any sauna where you are forced to have a ceiling of less than about 8’ these are probably the best option.
 My understanding is that this works equally well for electric and wood.
 These are available in the U.S. as of March 2023.

 - Lamppa Kuuma – These appear to be excellent build quality from a company with a reputation for quality products but are not really sauna heaters.
 These appear to produce more radiant heat than is desired in a sauna and not as much convective heat.
+With the very limited airflow up through the stones, the stones in a Kuuma are largely decorative rather than functional.
 These would likely make a great heater for a sweat lodge/cabin though.
-The new Kuuma Blue Flame is a minor improvement but still falls far short of a real sauna stove.
+The new Kuuma Blue Flame is an improvement but still falls far short of a real sauna heater.
 If they introduce the Kuuma Air I’ll likely be a hearty supporter.

 - Nippa, Royale, Grill’D, Other – I don’t know about the build quality of these.
-Similar to Kuuma these do not appear designed to function well as sauna stoves.
+Similar to Kuuma these do not appear designed to function well as sauna heaters.
 Grill’D for instance is 500mm (20”) to combustibles on all sides which is a lot of radiant heat.
-4-6” is good with as much as 12” perhaps acceptable for home saunas.
+3-6” is good with as much as 10” perhaps acceptable for home saunas.

 - Huum – Nobody should support this company for any of their products.
 They have shown themselves to be lacking in ethics as well as any sense of quality design, testing and manufacturing.
 I was a fan of Huum and recommended them here and for some specific projects.
 Two things changed my mind.
 The first was that they are not properly UL listed which puts anyone in the U.S. using their electric heaters at significant financial risk, they have been dishonest about this and have so far refused to get properly listed.
 The second was how they treated their U.S. customers with regard to elements burning out very prematurely.